 Talking to kids about drugs at this stage should segue into laying some ground rules – and that you’ll enforce the consequences if rules are broken.
 Pre-teens can understand the reason for rules and appreciate having limits in place.
 Research shows that kids are less likely to use drugs and alcohol when their parents have established a pattern of setting clear rules and consequences.

 - Act out scenes with your child where people offer him drugs or alcohol.

 - Equip your child with tools to get out of sticky situations and he will be more likely to actually get out of those situations.
 Kids who don’t know what to say or how to get away are more likely to give in to peer pressure.
 Let your child know he can use you as an excuse: “No, my mom would kill me if I smoked.”
 Urge him not to continue friendships with kids who have encouraged alcohol and drug use.

 - Puberty can play tricks with a child’s self-esteem.
-At times, your child may move from feeling good about himself and his life to feeling insecure, doubtful and pressured.
-Kids need positive reinforcement about their lives and who they are as individuals all the time – not just when they bring home an A.
+At times, your child may move from feeling good about himself and his life to feeling insecure, doubtful, and pressured.
+Kids need positive reinforcement about their lives and who they are as individuals all the time – not just when they bring home good report cards.

 - It’s never a good idea to volunteer information about your past drinking experiences; however, if your teen asks and you did drink alcohol underage, respond honestly by saying that you wish you had made a different decision.
 Do not describe your escapades in detail.